Key message:

 There is insufficient data on the incidence of Listeria monocytogenes in raw materials and in sushi, on the realistic storage conditions at all stages of the chain, and on the consumption of sushi.

 In the absence of data, VKM has assumed that all raw materials are contaminated.
 By using realistic scenarios for storage and processing sushi, VKM has estimated the amount of listeria taken in by consumers of processed sushi.
 VKM used quantitative and qualitative methods for these scenarios.
 Flow charts were prepared for each of the products from catch/slaughter to consumer.
-For all modeled products, probable values for acidity, water activity, package atmosphere and the relationship between time and temperature were stated.
+For all modelled products, probable values for acidity, water activity, package atmosphere and the relationship between time and temperature were stated.
 The assessment assumes production processes have followed requirements for hygiene, shelf life and storage, except in scenarios where the failure of production hygiene and the unknown origin of raw materials is used.
 Where the modeling of a scenario finds a product likely to contain listeria exceeding the threshold amount for increased likelihood of disease for pregnant women, the sushi product resulting from the given raw material and the associated storage scenario is evaluated as risky.
 For such products, we considered whether measures such as lower storage temperature would reduce the probability of listeriosis to preclude the development of the disease.

 VKM's Scientific Panel on Biological Hazards is responsible for the assessment.